-- 27 Members are expected to participate in meetings in-person unless there is a clear need for electronic participation.
-Members may participate in a meeting electronically in accordance with this bylaw. - Any member, except for the Chair of the meeting, may participate electronically in a meeting so long as the member participates in a location that is free of distractions and is secure and appropriate for participation in the meeting and: - (1) the member is outside of Rocky View County but desires to participate in the meeting electronically; or - (2) the member is within Rocky View County but is unable to attend the meeting for personal or family reason but desires to participate in the meeting electronically. - The Chair must be physically present at meetings and cannot preside over meetings electronically.
+- Members are expected to participate in meetings in-person unless there is a clear need for electronic participation.
+Members may participate in a meeting electronically in accordance with this bylaw. - Any member, except for the Chair of the meeting, may participate electronically in a meeting so long as the member participates in a location that is free of distractions, secure, and appropriate for participation in the meeting and: - (1) the member is outside of Rocky View County but desires to participate in the meeting electronically; or - (2) the member is within Rocky View County but is unable to attend the meeting for personal or family reason but desires to participate in the meeting electronically. - The Chair must be physically present at meetings and cannot preside over meetings electronically.
 To participate in a meeting electronically, the Chair must vacate the chair for that meeting. - To participate in a meeting electronically, a member must notify the Chair and Chief Administrative Officer as soon as they are aware of their need to participate electronically. - The Chair has the authority to end a member's use of electronic participation in an in-person meeting if, in their opinion, the use of electronic participation is disruptive to the meeting or the location of the member is not secure or appropriate.

-Holding Meetings Virtually
+Holding Meetings and Hearings Electronically

-Council or committee meetings may be held virtually so long as they are held in accordance with section 199 Municipal Government Act and comply with the notification and participation requirements of the Municipal Government Act and Rocky View County's bylaws, policies, and procedures.
+- Council or committee meetings and hearings may be held electronically so long as they are held in accordance with section 199 Municipal Government Act and comply with the notification and participation requirements of the Municipal Government Act and Rocky View County's bylaws, policies, and procedures. - Council or a committee may direct that their meetings and hearings be held electronically if, in its determination, electronic meetings are desired for reasons of ease and efficiency, or if they are required during emergency, public health, or disaster events.